r05323028/TNet-tensorflow/README.md

 This repo is the implementation of Transformation Networks for Target-Oriented Sentiment Classification (Xin Li, Lidong Bing, Wai Lam, Bei Shi, 2018) which is accepted by ACL 2018.

 But, it still has some problems and can't reach the reported results.
-Before training the model, you need to get embedding and dataset.
+Before training the model, you need to get the embedding and dataset.

 - Glove embedding: https://nlp.stanford.edu/projects/glove/
 - Dataset: https://github.com/lixin4ever/TNet